 To continue the high quality, free emergency medical care we have provided citizens and visitors since May 1st, 1952, we depend on the continued support of donors, and the commitment from volunteers who come to us from all walks of life and every corner of the region.

 Join our team—as a supporter or a volunteer—and be a part of our proud tradition of excellent emergency care.
+We are always here, because life happens.

 This website is maintained by the Virginia Beach Volunteer Rescue Squad.